Momé

 Rage, Grief, and Unexpected Joy: The Full Emotional Range of Becoming a Mother

-The greeting-card version of motherhood leaves out the rage, the grief, the loneliness, and the ambivalence.
-The full emotional range no one warned you about — and why holding all of it is the work.
+The greeting-card version of motherhood leaves out the rage, the grief, the loneliness, and the ambivalence — and leaves mothers alone with the very experiences most in need of being named.

 A woman in a cream robe lies relaxed on a green carpet, smiling, one arm tucked behind her head, in warm natural light.